eembc/energyrunner/README.md

 ![Detailed schematic for LPM01A](img/hookup-01.jpg)

 For the JS110, [use this schematic](img/hookup-js110.png), and for the N6705, [this one](img/hookup-n6705.png).
 The concept is the same, the only differences are in where the VOUT and VDD are sourced, and how the timestamp is routed.
 For the N6705, the timestamp is split into the Arduion UNO.
 This is done because the N6705 cannot generate it's own timestamps; instead it is synched to the UNO which provides them.
+For the LPM01A & JS110, the timestamp doesn't need to be connected to the UNO, but it can be to help provide additional debug info (as the UNO will announce it saw a timestamp, which can be helpful if your EMON doesn't seem to be listening).

 The EMON must supply a MEASURED voltage and an UNMEASURED voltage.
 The former supplies the entire DUT board, the latter supplies just the level shifters.